-I Found Trump Fan Nicole Mincey and She’s Not a Bot
+I Found Nicole Mincey, Trump’s Biggest Twitter Fan.
+She Isn’t a Bot, But She Has a Ton of Secrets.

 “It was a group you need the whole story,” she wrote.
 “Call?”

 About a half-hour later, Nicole Mincy called me.
-The group, she said, was about “ten of us.”
+The group, she said, was about “10 of us.”
 They were just called ProTrump45, “full of people with Republican opinions.”

 The group reached out to Nicole in January through her Instagram, where she had been posting pro-Trump memes and the occasional picture of herself.
 It was a woman named Lorraine, specifically, who asked her to join ProTrump45’s blog.
 Lorraine, she said, was from Texas, and there was another guy named William.
 Lorraine was selling clothes and writing blogs on ProTrump45.com and they wanted Nicole to help.